Skip to Main Content

 Lloyd J. Soehren's Catalog of Hawaiʻi Place Names

-Compiled from many māhele records, survey maps, and other sources, searches for various place names and natural features and identifies the source(s) that the names and features are mentioned in for cross-referencing.
+Compiled from many māhele records, survey maps, and other sources, it searches for various place names and natural features.
+It identifies the source(s) in which the names and features are mentioned for cross-referencing.
 Includes Hawaiʻi, Kauaʻi, Kaʻula, Lānaʻi, Lehua, Maui, Molokaʻi, Niʻihau, and Oʻahu.
 Excluded for now: Leeward Island, Nihoa.
-Also partially available on Ulukau, in browsable and drill-down formats.
+It is also partially available on Ulukau in browsable and drill-down formats.
 You can also search this collection on Ulukau using their "Inoa ʻĀina Hawaiʻi" or "Hawaiian Place Names" search scope.

 Papakilo Database's "Search for Mahele Records"

-Using the "Search Mahele Record" search, very easy and efficient way to find māhele records such as the register, testimony, awards, and patents.
-This search also includes māhele records that were not awarded which is something Kipuka does not include.
+The "Search Mahele Record" search is a straightforward and efficient way to find māhele records such as the register, testimony, awards, and patents.
+This search also includes māhele records that were not awarded, which Kipuka does not have.

 Kipuka

 GIS database that links to māhele records, land grants, TMK maps, survey maps, and additional resources.
-Great place to start your research to find historical land tenure documents pertaining the place being researched.
-Note: It appears not all māhele records are mapped in certain areas, especially in urban Oʻahu.
+It is a great place to start your research to find historical land tenure documents about the place being researched.
+Note: Not all māhele records are mapped in certain areas, especially in urban Oʻahu.
+Click here to see an interesting storymap that discusses the ahupuaʻa GIS layer.

 Waihona Aina

 Provides access to transcriptions, translations, and tabulations of māhele records, Land Grants, Boundary Commission, and Royal Patents.
-Must pay to access these documents but UH Mānoa students, faculty and staff can obtain up to 5 documents per class research assignment.
-A big plus with this database is that one can freely search the full-text of the transcriptions and the indexes.
+You must pay to access these documents, but UH Mānoa students, faculty, and staff can obtain up to 5 documents per class research assignment.
+A big plus with this database is that you can freely search the full text of the transcriptions and the indexes.
 Another big plus is that the māhele registers and testimonies are translated.

 AvaKonohiki

-After clicking "Expert" on the homepage, provides access to the buke māhele, foreign and native testimonies and land commission awards.
-Also includes a selection of survey maps from the Hawaiʻi Land Survey Division.
-The main advantage with this database is that it provides a searchable transcription of Land Commission Awards and translations of native testimonies.
+After clicking "Expert" on the homepage, you can access the buke māhele, foreign and native testimonies, and land commission awards.
+The database also includes a selection of survey maps from the Hawaiʻi Land Survey Division.
+The main advantage of this database is that it provides a searchable transcription of Land Commission Awards and translations of native testimonies.

 Hawaiʻi Land Division Survey Maps